 CDCR Camp Staff

-- LT.
+- Lt.
 J. Micone, Camp Commander

-Metal Fabrication (Welding)
+- Metal Fabrication (Welding)

 Intermountain Crews worked for the California Department of Transportation, building a shaded fuel break along Highway 299 over Hatchet Mountain.
 They also worked on shaded fuel breaks for the Shasta County Road Department along Dana/Glenburn Road, Clark Creek Road, and Goose Valley Road.
 These projects provide better visibility of animals on the right-of-way.
-Brushing along roadways allows sunlight to reach the right-of-way reducing ice pack in winter and providing better visibility of signs, roadside markers, and drainage obstructions.
+Brushing along roadways allows sunlight to reach the right-of-way, reducing ice pack in winter and providing better visibility of signs, roadside markers, and drainage obstructions.

-Crews built fuel breaks for fire protection and vegetation control for two local fire safe councils in the communities of Little Valley and Mt Shasta.
+Crews built fuel breaks for fire protection and vegetation control for two local fire safe councils in the communities of Little Valley and Mt.
+Shasta.
 In addition, they completed fuel breaks around the town of Burney and the community of Cassel.
 They helped clean up the grounds of the Hillside Cemetery and assisted the Big Valley and Fall River School Districts with several painting projects.
 Crews continued their work for the Pit Resource Conservation District restoring wildlife habitat in Ash Valley and at Juniper Lake by reducing juniper.

-Crews assisted the Inter-Mountain Fair of Shasta County in preparation of the fair, built fence for the Ash Creek Wildlife Area and U.S. Forest Service, cleaned campgrounds in preparation of the camping season for the Department of Parks and Recreation and the Bureau of Land Management and provided fire defense improvement for the Adin Community Services District, Mayer’s Memorial Hospital District, the Adin and Lookout Fire Protection Districts and the Bieber and Burney Water Districts.
+Crews assisted the Inter-Mountain Fair of Shasta County in preparation of the fair, built a fence for the Ash Creek Wildlife Area and U.S. Forest Service, cleaned campgrounds in preparation of the camping season for the Department of Parks and Recreation and the Bureau of Land Management and provided fire defense improvement for the Adin Community Services District, Mayer’s Memorial Hospital District, the Adin and Lookout Fire Protection Districts and the Bieber and Burney Water Districts.

 The camp did not have a pipeline, pump or an adequate well at that time.
-In fact, these components were not installed for six months during which time the camp was supplied with water by water tankers.
-The tankers made three deliveries a day, supplying 3500 gallons each time.
-The biggest problem the camp had was finding an adequate well.
+In fact, these components were not installed for six months, during which time the camp was supplied with water-by-water tankers.
+The tankers made three deliveries a day, supplying 3,500 gallons each time.
+The biggest problem the camp initially had was finding an adequate well.
 CAL FIRE was finally able to purchase an existing well on a small plot of land.
-The well provided the water the camp needed, but it also required over 2 ½ miles of pipeline from the well to the water tanks.
-In June of 1962 the camp was on line with water and ready for full operation.
+The well provided the water the camp needed, but it also required over 2.5 miles of pipeline from the well to the water tanks.
+In June 1962, the camp was on line with water and ready for full operation.